iamdustan/smoothscroll/README.md

 The [Scroll Behavior specification](https://developer.mozilla.org/en/docs/Web/CSS/scroll-behavior) has been introduced as an extension of the `Window` interface to allow for the developer to opt in to native smooth scrolling.
 To date this has only been implemented in _Firefox_.

-Check out all methods available here: https://iamdustan.github.io/smoothscroll
+Check out all the methods covered here: https://iamdustan.github.io/smoothscroll

 ## Installation and use